Quasi-isometric embedding from the generalised Thompson's group $T_n$ to $T$

-We are able to represent $C(t)$ as a binary tree pair as the tree pair on the right in Figure \ref{fig6}.

-Since the elements in $T$ represented by tree pairs are label-preserving, simple expansions and contractions are defined in the same sense as in the group $F$.
-Noting that when we attach a 2-caret at the leaf labelled by $0$, we label the left leaf of the 2-caret $0$ for relabeling.
 Every element of $T$ as a tree pair also has a unique reduced tree pair.
 The uniqueness of tree pair representing elements in $F$ first proved in \cite{JWW} and the analogue in $T$ is explained in details in \cite{JSMJ09}.

-The generalised groups $T_n$ can be defined as follows, \begin{definition} $T_n$ is defined as the group of orientation-preserving piecewise-linear homeomorphisms of $S^1$ which take a $n$-adically subdivided $S^1$ to a $n$-adically subdivided $S^1$ using affine maps on each subinterval. \end{definition} In the case of $T_n$, we have elements which map subintervals on the $n$-adic subdivision of $S^1$ to subintervals on the other $n$-adic subdivision of $S^1$ with the same number of breakpoints, hence, the trees in tree pairs are $n$-ary trees.
+Analogously, the generalised groups $T_n$ can be defined as follows, \begin{definition} $T_n$ is defined as the group of orientation-preserving piecewise-linear homeomorphisms of $S^1$ which take an $n$-adically subdivided $S^1$ to an $n$-adically subdivided $S^1$ using affine maps on each subinterval. \end{definition}

+In the case of $T_n$, we have elements which map subintervals on the $n$-adic subdivision of $S^1$ to subintervals on the other $n$-adic subdivision of $S^1$ with the same number of breakpoints, hence, the trees in tree pairs are $n$-ary trees.
 The uniqueness of the reduced tree pairs in $T_n$ can be proved as in the case of $T$.